Losant/losant-docs/docs/getting-started/boards/getting-started-with-intel-edison.md

 # Getting Started with the Intel Edison

 The <a href="http://www.intel.com/content/www/us/en/do-it-yourself/edison.html" target="_blank">Intel Edison</a> is a very capable compute module that runs Linux.
 It's an ideal IoT device because it has built-in WiFi and Bluetooth connectivity.
-This guide will cover how to connect an Intel Edison to the Losant Developer Platform.
+This guide will cover how to connect an Intel Edison to the Losant IoT Platform.

 ## Setup the Edison and XDK